gillfimj/coHEsion2022/docs/github.doc.md

 ### Create username

-Enter a username that is relatively unique but yet something that will help other know who you are as this will be used to tag any updates to the repository.
+Enter a username that is relatively unique but yet something that will help others know who you are as this will be used to tag any updates to the repository.
 This is what you'll use to login.

 ![](./img/github/enter-username.png)